Monthly Archives: February 2021

 Cody filed for divorce in 1904 after 38 years of marriage.
 According to the western history website cowboyaccountant.com, his decision came after “years of jealous arguments, bad blood between his wife and his sisters, and friction…” Cody’s main allegations against Louisa were that she attempted to poison him – the accusation later proved false – and that she made living in North Platte “unbearable and intolerable” for Cody and his guests.

 Louisa was a very proud, tough-minded woman who would not simply grant Cody a divorce.
 In 1905 the trial began in Wyoming.
 Louisa won the case when the judge deemed “Incompatibility is not grounds for divorce.”
+Understanding your legal options and seeking guidance from experienced child support lawyers can be crucial in navigating complex family law matters and ensuring the best interests of all parties involved are protected.

 The Cody’s gravesite side-by-side.